EnterpriseDB/tpa/docs/src/platform-docker.md

 present, it sets up containers to run systemd and other services as if they were ordinary VMs.

+Deploying to docker container is an easy way to test different cluster configurations.
+It is not meant for production use.

 ## Synopsis

 Just select the platform at configure-time: